 1. Analysis of Variance (ANOVA) is a methodology that can be used for statistical inference in a variety of situations generalizing the equal-variance two-sample t-test.
 2. The details of implementation of ANOVA depend on the design of the method for collecting data -- typically, by an experiment.
 The design needs to take into account the methods of analysis as well as the particulars of the context (the question of interest, factors that may influence the variable of interest, and constraints such as time and budget.)
-III.
-REVIEW OF THE EQUAL VARIANCE TWO-SAMPLE T-TEST (focusing on the model assumptions and why they are important.)
-(Note: There is another two-sample t-test that does not assume equal variance.
-However, the equal variance test is the one we will be concerned with here, since it is the one that generalizes to the Analysis of Variance method.)
-Be sure to review the handout Review of Basic Statistical Concepts if you are confused about notation or basic concepts used below.
-Statistical procedures typically have certain model assumptions.
-These are assumptions about the distributions of random variables involved, or about how samples are chosen, or about the type of relationship between the variable involved.
+II.
+MODEL ASSUMPTIONS FOR STATISTICAL PROCEDURES Statistical procedures typically have certain model assumptions.
+These are assumptions about the distributions of random variables involved, or about how samples are chosen, or about the type of relationship between the variables involved.
 The essence of applying statistics is to find a model that does all of the following: - 1.
 Fits the real-word situation involved well enough. - 2.
 Leads to a valid method of statistical analysis. - 3.
 Gives information relevant to the questions of interest.